May This Be Love: Composition and lyrics

 "May This Be Love" is a soft ballad that demonstrates Hendrix's ability to write thoughtful lyrics and subtle melodies.
 Author and musicologist Keith Shadwick wrote: "This is a melodic, romantic composition that borders on the sentimental".
 Author David Stubbs described the song as "far and away the prettiest track on" the album, and an example of Hendrix's versatility as a guitarist.
 According to musicologist Dave Whitehill, the song is characteristic of Hendrix's "gentler side", utilizing the E and A major pentatonic scales to create a "pastorale setting befitting the lyrical content".
 Whitehill described the guitar solo as "one of Jimi's most lyrical and lovely".

 Releases and critical reception

 "May This Be Love" was first released on both the UK and US editions of Are You Experienced (May 12, and August 23, 1967, respectively).
 An alternate version was recorded during the same session in which Hendrix doubled his vocal and the guitars were mixed differently.
 In 2010, it was included on the West Coast Seattle Boy: The Jimi Hendrix Anthology box set.

 In a song review for AllMusic, Thomas Ward called the original recording "one of the most musically sophisticated tracks on Are You Experienced?".
-He praises Hendrix's vocal, lyrics, and guitar work and concludes "'May This Be Love' is essentially a beautiful love song, one of the finest love songs in Hendrix’s canon.
-The guitar solo at the song’s conclusion is outstanding."
+He praises Hendrix's vocal, lyrics, and guitar work and concludes "'May This Be Love' is essentially a beautiful love song, one of the finest love songs in Hendrix's canon.
+The guitar solo at the song's conclusion is outstanding."

+Other versions

+Emmylou Harris, accompanied by Daniel Lanois, covered "May This Be Love" on her 1995 album Wrecking Ball.